2023 Hawaii wildfires: Legal proceedings

 On October 4, 2023, a filing with the Hawaii Public Utilities Commission showed that Hawaiian Electric was underinsured against its potential liability exposure for the Maui wildfires, with only about $165 million in liability insurance coverage.
 According to ALM's Law.com, as of October 5, 2023, more than 35 lawsuits had been filed against Hawaiian Electric and other defendants.
 Most but not all had been filed in Hawaii state circuit courts, especially the Second Circuit based in Wailuku (which has jurisdiction over Maui County).
 In response, Hawaiian Electric retained California law firm Munger, Tolles & Olson as its lead defense counsel.
 The same law firm had previously worked for Pacific Gas and Electric on litigation arising out of the 2018 California wildfires, in which its attorneys had billed their time in 2019 at rates between $400 and $1,400 per hour.

 On March 11, 2024, U.S. District Judge Jill Otake ordered the remand of 90 lawsuits back to state court.
-The defendants had removed the cases to the federal district court in Honolulu on the basis of a 2002 law which authorized federal jurisdiction over civil actions arising out of the deaths of at least 75 natural persons at a "discrete location".
-Judge Otake held that the Lahaina fire was not a "discrete location" because the fatalities were spread out over seven square miles (18.1 km²).
+The defendants had removed the cases to the federal district court in Honolulu under a 2002 law which authorized federal jurisdiction over civil actions arising out of the deaths of at least 75 natural persons at a "discrete location".
+Judge Otake held that the Lahaina fire was not a "discrete location" because the fatalities were spread out over seven square miles (18.1 km^{2}).

 In July 2024, a tentative agreement was reached and Hawaiian Electric Industries, along with the State of Hawaii, Maui County, Kamehameha Schools and others would agree to pay thousands of plaintiffs and victims over $4 billion to settle the lawsuits.
 A state circuit judge asserted he had the judicial right to end an impasse over who will have priority on payments – victims or the insurers.
-The order said although the insurance companies have a separate subrogation suit in Honolulu, the Maui court has the jurisdiction to resolve the issue to reach a "…just, efficient and economic determination of all the Maui Fire Cases."
+The order said although the insurance companies have a separate subrogation suit in Honolulu, the Maui court has the jurisdiction to resolve the issue to reach a "...just, efficient and economic determination of all the Maui Fire Cases."
 The judge scheduled a "status conference" for August 2024 to determine the cause of the issues and resolve them.